CALL US! (888) 848-0144

 Taking Action

-While diagnosing a P0606 code is a meticulous process that may involve inspecting numerous wires and connections, it’s essential to act promptly.
+While diagnosing a P0606 code is a meticulous process that may involve inspecting numerous wires and connections, it’s essential to act promptly and take proactive measures.
 Ignoring the issue can lead to further complications, such as damage to your engine or transmission.
+You may attempt to trace and repair damaged wires or address wiring issues if you possess the necessary mechanical and electrical expertise.

 How Do I Fix the Problem?